 It’s standard practice to leave a tip for the server or waiter after eating at a restaurant, for example.
 There are standard practices about the best ways to do this and what percentage is acceptable.
 Different restaurants have different policies about how their staff can collect tips as well.
 In Episode 396, the podcast explores everything you want to know about tipping and why it still exists.

 The in-depth look into tipping dives into its history and purpose.
-Some practical examples of companies who have adapted successful and not-so-successful policies regarding tipping are looked at as well.
+Some practical examples of companies who have adapted successful and not-so-successful policies regarding tipping are looked at.
 Tips are a significant component of the take-home pay of many restaurant staff.
 Still, with human beings being very unpredictable, that also means that their income is hard to predict.
 This challenge is one reason to ask why tipping is still the norm—a great dilemma worth thinking about in this much-listened-to episode.

 What Can Uber Teach Us About the Gender Pay Gap?

 The pay disparity between men and women workers is an important issue that is far from resolved.
 In many sectors of the economy, there still exist gaps that are hard to explain away.
 In Episode 371, the gender pay gap is explored, focusing on the case of ridesharing company Uber.
 Not only is this episode among the favorite ones, but it is also eye-opening and relevant to the growing gig economy participants.

 The basis of this episode is a revealing study done on the gender pay gap in the gig economy.
 Data gathered from over a million Uber drivers reveal that their work’s flexible nature has not dealt a final blow to the gender issue in the workplace.
 In this informative show, you are taken through some of the key findings from the paper.

 Some of the paper’s authors are guests on the show.
-They are economist and the chairman of the University of Chicago economics department, John List, from the Stanford Graduate School of Business; economist Rebecca Diamond; and economist Jonathan Hall, who leads the team in public policy and economics team at Uber.
+They are economists and the chairman of the University of Chicago economics department, John List, from the Stanford Graduate School of Business; economist Rebecca Diamond; and economist Jonathan Hall, who leads the team in public policy and economics team at Uber.